The geography and Climate of Samos Island

 Samos is located in the Northeastern Aegean Sea, close to the islands of Ikaria, Fourni and Chios and near the Turkish coast, with less than a mile (approximate) distance at Mycale Strait.
 Samos has an area of about 476km2, dominated by two large mountain ranges, Ampelos and Kerkis, with Kerkis having the highest peak.
 The island has many large and fertile plains.

-The climate of Samos is rainy in winter but with temperatures rarely falling under 0 degrees.
+The climate of Samos is rainy in winter but with temperatures rarely falling below 0 degrees.
 The rainfall is due to the mountainous terrain of the island.
 Summers are normally hot and dry.